Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Appendix

-\textit{TimeTable:} Registration opened on the 1st of May, 2024, allowing teams to enroll and prepare for participation.
+\textbf{Timeline:} Registration opened on the 1st of May, 2024, allowing teams to enroll and prepare for participation.
 The first batch of training data was released on the 27th of May, 2024, followed by the second batch on the 15th of June, 2024, enabling participants to begin data exploration and model development.
 The public test set became available on the 30th of July, 2024, at which time the submission portal for public test evaluation also opened.
 The Final Phase began on the 26th of September, 2024, with the opening of the evaluation pipeline for final submissions.
 Teams were required to upload their Docker containers by the submission deadline on the 2nd of October, 2024.
 Algorithm descriptions and related papers were shared on the 29th of September, 2024, as part of the challenge documentation process.
 The challenge concluded on the 6th of October, 2024, during the MICCAI 2024 event.

-\textit{Organization:} 3DTeethLand is the successor to the 3DTeethSeg challenge, held as a recurring annual event with a fixed submission deadline.
-All evaluated algorithms are required to operate in a fully automatic manner, without any user interaction. \paragraph{Publication} Throughout the challenge, participants had access to the GitHub repository \footnote{\href{https://github.com/crns-smartvision/3DTeethLand/tree/master}{https://github.com/crns-smartvision/3DTeethLand/tree/master}}, where they could find the source code for the evaluation script as well as a Docker template containing a baseline algorithm to be replaced for participation.
+\textbf{Organization:} 3DTeethLand is the successor to the 3DTeethSeg challenge, held as a recurring annual event with a fixed submission deadline.
+All evaluated algorithms are required to operate in a fully automatic manner, without any user interaction.

+\textbf{Publication:} Throughout the challenge, participants had access to the GitHub repository \footnote{\href{https://github.com/crns-smartvision/3DTeethLand/tree/master}{https://github.com/crns-smartvision/3DTeethLand/tree/master}}, where they could find the source code for the evaluation script as well as a Docker template containing a baseline algorithm to be replaced for participation.
 All teams were required to share their code with the organizers for evaluation, and this step was mandatory for the top-ranking methods.

 Each member of the team is listed as an author for the corresponding submission.
 This paper provides an overview of the challenge results and key proposals, including all contributors as co-authors.
 Participants are allowed to publish their own results independently after an embargo time of 6 months after the MICCAI event.